-The category "Other Investments" includes cash holdings, investments in products that are used solely for hedging purposes only and total return swaps to reflect the short positions.
+The "Other Investment" category includes cash holdings, investments in products used solely for hedging purposes and total return swaps to reflect the short positions.
 The Fund's short positions may also include companies that are not sustainable or that do not have improving sustainability characteristics.